Featured post

 1. A Salary That Sounds Too Good to Be True

-At first glance, the offer looked amazing — $60,000 starting salary for a junior role in a midsized city.
-I didn’t think twice.
-What I failed to realize was that this was a commission-heavy role with no base guarantee.
-The “salary” was based on ideal performance metrics that very few employees actually hit.
+The offer looked amazing, but I failed to realize it was a commission-heavy role with no base guarantee.
+The "salary" was based on ideal performance metrics few employees hit.
+Red Flag: If a salary seems significantly higher than market rate, ask exactly how compensation is structured.

 2. No Health or Retirement Benefits